 The points awarded will be based on HHFDC's evaluation of any and all factors that could impact overall project feasibility, including, but not limited to the following factors:

-• Reasonableness of development costs ("RDC").
-0 to 10 points
+Reasonableness of development costs ("RDC").

 Acquisition/Rehabilitation Projects receive zero (0) points under RDC.

 New construction projects will be ranked and scored as follows: